Miocene: Fauna

 Both marine and continental fauna were fairly modern, although marine mammals were less numerous.
 Only in isolated South America and Australia did widely divergent fauna exist.

+Australian mammals became phenotypically restricted as Miocene cooling and aridification forced the Australian fauna to remain conservative with respect to their body plans.

 In Eurasia, genus richness shifted southward to lower latitudes from the Early to the Middle Miocene.
 Europe's large mammal diversity significantly declined during the Late Miocene.
+Southeastern Europe was a biodiversity hotspot, owing to its position on the boundary of forested and open landscapes.

 In the Early Miocene, several Oligocene groups were still diverse, including nimravids, entelodonts, and three-toed equids.
 As in the previous Oligocene Epoch, oreodonts were still diverse, only to disappear in the earliest Pliocene.
 During the later Miocene mammals were more modern, with easily recognizable canids, bears, red pandas, procyonids, equids, beavers, deer, camelids, and whales, along with now-extinct groups like borophagine canids, certain gomphotheres, three-toed horses, and hornless rhinos like Teleoceras and Aphelos.
 The late Miocene also marks the extinction of the last-surviving members of the hyaenodonts.
 Islands began to form between South and North America in the Late Miocene, allowing ground sloths like Thinobadistes to island-hop to North America.
 The expansion of silica-rich C_{4} grasses led to worldwide extinctions of herbivorous species without high-crowned teeth.
 Mustelids diversified into their largest forms as terrestrial predators like Ekorus, Eomellivora, and Megalictis and bunodont otters like Enhydriodon and Sivaonyx appeared.
 Eulipotyphlans were widespread in Europe, being less diverse in Southern Europe than farther north due to the aridity of the former.

 Unequivocally-recognizable dabbling ducks, plovers, typical owls, cockatoos and crows appear during the Miocene.
 By the epoch's end, all or almost all modern bird groups are believed to have been present; the few post-Miocene bird fossils which cannot be placed in the evolutionary tree with full confidence are simply too badly preserved, rather than too equivocal in character.
 Marine birds reached their highest diversity ever in the course of this epoch.